Upper Elementary Level Program

 Students have free time inside or outside for games, sports, projects, talking or reading.

 Each group begins with a Morning Meeting to focus on community building and to orient for the day.
-We greet each other, exchange important news, share announcements, and discuss plans and issues that affect the group.
+We greet each other, exchange important news, share announcements, sing, and discuss plans and issues that affect the group.
 Everyone gathers for an All School Meeting once a week.

 Social studies explorations focus on historic time periods and social issues.
 Students read a range of information sources, primary sources and historical fiction.
 They conduct interviews, dramatize and re-enact key moments and time periods, create sketches, murals and handwork, visit field sites and museums.
 Students write historical fiction of their own, and describe and interpret their learning in writing.
 The group engages in much discussion of ideas and issues.

 The arts are largely integrated into projects in the content areas.
 Students draw to heighten observation and express understanding.
 Various art forms are taught and explored in connection with specific projects.
 Examples include water color wax resist painting to portray animals they are studying, building hanging wooden bird mobiles, rendering hand drawn maps in a social studies project, creating Rube Goldberg type contraptions while studying physics, or developing a play as part of a language arts project.
 Workshops in the arts are also offered regularly as part of our Wednesday Workshops.
 Examples of arts workshops include screen printing, jazz improvisation, mask making, drawing, and environmental sculpture.